Close

 Latest statistics

-Download the World Hydropower Outlook for latest pumped storage statistics from IHA's hydropower database.
+Download the World Hydropower Outlook for the latest pumped storage statistics from IHA's hydropower database.

 Privacy Policy